boxyhq/website/docs/jackson/deploy/npm-library.md

 ### Handle SAML Response

 Add a method to handle the SAML Response from IdP.

+#### IdP-initiated flow

+To enable IdP-initiated SAML flow set https://boxyhq.com/docs/jackson/deploy/env-variables#idp_enabled.
+If [idpDiscoveryPath](https://boxyhq.com/docs/jackson/deploy/env-variables#idp_discovery_path) is not set then always the first config will be chosen in case of multiple matches.

-If `redirect_url` is empty and `app_select_form` is set, then we have hit the case where the IdP-initiated flow has multiple matches for the same IdP.
-User can select an app and the flow is resumed with the `idp_hint` containing the user selection.
+If `oauthController.samlResponse` returns `app_select_form` with no `redirect_url`, then we have hit the case where the IdP-initiated flow has multiple matches for the same IdP.
+Users can select an app and the flow is resumed with the `idp_hint` containing the user selection.
+For reference on how to add an IdP selection page, see: https://github.com/boxyhq/jackson/blob/main/pages/idp/select.tsx

 :::info
 SAML Response - IdP issues an HTTP POST request to SP's Assertion Consumer Service (ACS URL) with 2 fields `SAMLResponse` and `RelayState`.